 “So,” he growled.
 “Something you fancy?”

 Beads of sweat break out on my forehead; my inane grin grew even wider.

 “Crikey, I don‘t know what you mean,” I stammered.

 John gave a helpful glance to my empty glass.

-Giving a grown of despair I said, “Oh that… OK, I’ll have the same again.”
+Giving a groan of despair I said, “Oh that… yes OK, I’ll have the same again.”